U.S. radio deejay, 'Shaggy' voice Casey Kasem dead at 82

 On his syndicated show, Kasem counted down the 40 most popular songs of the week in order, finishing with the No. 1 song.
 Before each song, Kasem told an upbeat anecdote about the singer's road to success and read letters from listeners.

+At its peak, Kasem's show was heard on more than 1,000 stations in about 50 countries.
+"I accentuate the positive and eliminate the negative.
+That is the timeless thing," Kasem told the New York Times in 1990.There was an immediate outpouring on Twitter from both fans and celebrities: "We've lost a music industry icon.
+Chngd the industry w/AT40 Cntdwn.
+RIP Casey Kasem," said singer and actress Marie Osmond.Motley Crue base player Nikki Sixx said, "RIP Casey Kasem who inspired all of us in radio & turned millions of people onto music.
+Sending love to Kerri Kasem, family and friends."'GUY NEXT DOOR'Kasem was famed for his unmistakable tenor voice - also heard on thousands of commercials and television announcements.
+"It's a natural quality of huskiness in the midrange of my voice that I call 'garbage,'" he told the Times.
+"It's not a clear-toned announcer's voice.
+It's more like the voice of the guy next door."For four decades starting in 1969, he provided the voice of Shaggy - the perpetually hungry, easily frightened, mystery-solving human pal of a Great Dane in the TV cartoon series "Scooby Doo, Where Are You!" and its various other incarnations.
+"Zoinks!
+C'mon, Scoob!"
+Kasem's Shaggy would exclaim as a mummy, zombie, snow beast or swamp monster would chase him, Scooby and fellow youthful sleuths Fred, Velma and Daphne.
+He was born in Detroit as Kemal Amin Kasem on April 27, 1932, the son of a Lebanese Druze grocer.
+He gained broadcast experience covering sports for his high school's radio club.
 The diminutive Kasem - 5 feet, 6 1/2 inches tall (1.68 meters) - was drafted to serve in the U.S. military in 1952 and was sent to the Korean War, working as a disc jockey on U.S. armed forces radio.
 In 1970, along with childhood friend Don Bustany, Kasem came up with the idea of a radio show counting down the top pop hits of the week based on the earlier successful "Your Hit Parade" program.
-His show debuted on July 4, 1970, as "American Top 40".Kasem had three children with his first wife, Linda Myers, before divorcing in 1979.
+His show debuted on July 4, 1970, as "American Top 40," quickly expanding from an initial seven stations.
+Kasem had three children with his first wife, Linda Myers, before divorcing in 1979.
 Civil rights leader Jesse Jackson officiated when he married his second wife, actress Jean Kasem, in 1980.
 They had one child.

-(Additional reporting by Victoria Cavaliere in New York; Writing by Scott Malone; Editing by Robin Pomeroy and Stephen Powell)
+(Additional reporting by Victoria Cavaliere in New York; Writing by Scott Malone; Editing by Robin Pomeroy)